 Today's rites of passage ceremonials tend to last for three weeks rather than three months, but the core elements remain the same - and so do the risks.
 Circumcision is carried out in a manner which has changed little in the 80 years since young Nelson cried "Ndiyindoda!
 I Am A Man!"
 Without access to anaesthetic, painkillers, or even antibiotics, boys' foreskins are cut by traditional surgeons.
 The more enlightened perform the operation with sterile surgical blades.
 But old habits die hard, and penknives or traditional daggers are still often used.

 In recent years, South Africans have grown increasingly accustomed to reading about initiation gone tragically wrong.
-In 2001, the government passed the Traditional Circumcision Act in an attempt to prevent more death and dismemberment.
-Since then, more than 500 boys are known to have died in the Eastern Cape alone.
-Last month, December 2012, at least 15 boys died, and 64 were hospitalised.
-Most deaths occur as a result of septicaemia which could be treated with access to basic drugs, such as penicillin.
+In 2001, the government passed the Traditional Circumcision Act in an attempt to prevent more death and dismemberment yet the unnecessary deaths of young men have continued.
+Since 2012, there have been at least 153 fatalities, largely caused by to botched circumcisions exacerbated by negligence and assault.
+Many more boys have been injured - 1,865 between 2008 and 2012.
+Most of these deaths occur as a result of septicemia which could be treated with access to basic drugs, such as penicillin.

 Speaking out against a practice that is woven into the fabric of Xhosa society is not easy, but it seems that a tipping point may have been reached.
 Doctors such as Mamisa Nxiweni are growing increasingly vocal, blaming bogus surgeons, and a rise in commercialism with families paying up to 300 Rands (about $40) for a service which used to be performed freely, in exchange for some labour while the boys were at the school.

-As Dr Nixiweni told People & Power filmmaker Mayenzeke Baza: "Surgeons forget about the boys' wellbeing and just concentrate on how much money they will make."
+As Dr Nxiweni told People & Power filmmaker Mayenzeke Baza: "Surgeons forget about the boys' wellbeing and just concentrate on how much money they will make."

 Baza, who as a Xhosa himself has first-hand experience of the ritual, spent the past two years researching and filming traditional circumcision ceremonies in the Eastern Cape.